Visionary Archetype Overview

 • Follow-through

-• Collaboration with planners
+• Collaboration with process-oriented partners

 • Patience with process